root-project/root/docbook/users-guide/ROOTandQt.md

 consistent with those used to compile and install ROOT alone.
 For Qt 3.x, we recommend configuring Qt as follows:

-`./configure –thread –no-xft –qt-gif –no-exeptions `
+`./configure -thread -no-xft -qt-gif -no-exeptions `

 I.e. one is required to build the Qt version with the "`thread`" support and with "`no exceptions`".
 Generally, you are free to select the